Firm’s Flagship Application Migrated to Microsoft Azure with the help of MATRIX Offshore

 Some cloud migrations can be laborious, as many in-house applications require redesign before a move to the Cloud.
 MATRIX architects preferred the “lift-and-shift” approach, which allowed TriageNow to take an in-house app and replicate it in the Cloud without modifying its design.

-The MATRIX Nearshore development center proved to be a tremendous asset as the time window for migration was very short.
-Monterrey, capital of the northeastern Mexican state of Nuevo León, is located in a sprawling, modern industrial center in close proximity to Texas and within the same time zone.
-All key team members spoke excellent English, which is more and more becoming a requirement for nearshore development resources.
+Using the MATRIX offshore team proved to be a tremendous asset as the time window for migration was very short.
+All key team members spoke excellent English, which is more and more becoming a requirement for offshore development resources.
 Slack, a collaboration and messaging tool, was used to help facilitate real-time response time and feedback among team members.

 The development environment, production site, and database are now fully migrated to Azure.
 “Everything you would expect to be on the ground is now in the Cloud,” Williamson said.